 Your dentist should discuss a diet plan with you before sending you home.
 While you have your temporary filling, you should avoid using the tooth to chew or bite down on food.
 This filling is fragile and can break.

-Practicing good oral hygiene serves many different purposes, and you should brush your teeth and floss regularly.
-In addition, it would help if you used toothpaste and mouth wash that contains fluoride.
+Good oral hygiene serves many different purposes, and you should brush your teeth and floss regularly.
+In addition, it would help if you used toothpaste and mouthwash that contains fluoride.

-The following tips will help you avoid any unnecessary pain resulting from a root canal.
-They can also help preserve your crown, making it last for many years, as well as protect all your remaining healthy teeth.
+The following tips will help you avoid unnecessary pain from a root canal.
+They can also help preserve your crown, making it last for many years, and protect all your remaining healthy teeth.